-Requirement Description Base Requirements Clear lines of accountability (i.e. General Manager reports to Board/Board reporting to shareholder) Clear delineation of roles and responsibilities KPIs to measure performance Flexible structure with good governance that adapt to meet the needs of visitors and the community Management and staff with appropriate knowledge and skills Commercial acumen to improve its financial performance, attract funding/sponsorship, drive revenue, etc.
+Requirement Description Base Requirements The Port Manager should have: Clear lines of accountability (i.e. General Manager reports to Board/Board reporting to shareholder) Clear delineation of roles and responsibilities KPIs to measure performance Flexible structure with good governance that adapt to meet the needs of visitors and the community Management and staff with appropriate knowledge and skills Commercial acumen to improve its financial performance, attract funding/sponsorship, drive revenue, etc.